-- Use the Restoration and Management of Rare or Declining Habitats (Code 643) conservation practice and posted supporting documents to meet the criteria of this enhancement. - Prior to implementation, use appropriate Ecological Site Description to determine glade habitat for restoration. - Prior to implementation, obtain site-specific designs, including locations and dimensions, and timing of activities. - Prior to implementation, conduct a pre-treatment habitat assessment of the affected area using the appropriate Wildlife Habitat Evaluation Guide. - Follow restoration methods as outlined in the Restoration and Management of Rare or Declining Habitats Standard and supporting jobsheets, implementation requirements, or other documents. - Obtain a Prescribed Burn Plan written by a certified burn planner that meets NRCS criteria and provide a copy to the NRCS field office. - □ Conduct at least one prescribed burn after tree and shrub removal. - If seeding is required, appropriate species will be selected as described in the Ecological Site Description. - After implementation, conduct a post-treatment habitat assessment of the affected area using the appropriate Wildlife Habitat Evaluation Guide.
+Use the Restoration and Management of Rare or Declining Habitats (Code 643) conservation practice and posted supporting documents to meet the criteria of this enhancement.
+Prior to implementation, use appropriate Ecological Site Description to determine glade habitat for restoration.
+Prior to implementation, obtain site-specific designs, including locations and dimensions, and timing of activities.
+Prior to implementation, conduct a pre-treatment habitat assessment of the affected area using the appropriate Wildlife Habitat Evaluation Guide.
+Follow restoration methods as outlined in the Restoration and Management of Rare or Declining Habitats Standard and supporting jobsheets, implementation requirements, or other documents.
+Obtain a Prescribed Burn Plan written by a certified burn planner that meets NRCS criteria and provide a copy to the NRCS field office.
+Conduct at least one prescribed burn after tree and shrub removal.
+If seeding is required, appropriate species will be selected as described in the Ecological Site Description.
+After implementation, conduct a post-treatment habitat assessment of the affected area using the appropriate Wildlife Habitat Evaluation Guide.
 The score must result in a 0.5 or greater.

-- Prior to implementation, verify that the enhancement is planned for the appropriate land use and is applicable to the site. - Prior to implementation, provide assistance with the development of a Prescribed Burn Plan or refer to an appropriate burn planner. - Prior to implementation, provide technical assistance in preparing specifications for applying this enhancement for each site using NRCS approved specification sheets, job sheets, technical notes, and narrative statements in the conservation plan, or other acceptable documentation.
+NR CS will: Prior to implementation, verify that the enhancement is planned for the appropriate land use and is applicable to the site.
+Prior to implementation, provide assistance with the development of a Prescribed Burn Plan or refer to an appropriate burn planner.
+Prior to implementation, provide technical assistance in preparing specifications for applying this enhancement for each site using NRCS approved specification sheets, job sheets, technical notes, and narrative statements in the conservation plan, or other acceptable documentation.

+E643C - Restore glade habitat to benefit August 2019 Page 4

+threatened and endangered species and state

+species of concern
-- CONSERVATION STEWARDSHIP ges to verify they meet the PROGRAM - During implementation, evaluate any planned changes to enhancement criteria. - □ After implementation certify that the prescribed burn was completed according to the burn plan and Prescribed Burning (338) practice specifications. - □ After implementation, verify the habitat was restored according to specifications developed for the site. - After implementation, verify any erosion control and/or invasive plant treatment needed for the site is functioning and is maintained to specifications developed for the site.

-I have reviewed all required participant documentation and have determined the participant has implemented the enhancement and met all criteria and requirements.
+CONSE RVATIO N During implementation, evaluate any enhancement criteria.
+After implementation certify that the burn plan and Prescribed Burning (33 After implementation, verify the hab developed for the site.
+After implementation, verify any ero e prescribed bu 38) practice spe itat was restore sion control an rn was completed cifications. ed according to sp ecifications t treatment needed for the site is functioning and site. d is maintained to specifications (developed foi rthe I have detern Documentation Review: reviewed all required participant docunined the participant has implemented et all criteria and requirements.
+Partici pant Name Con tract Number Total A Amount Applied Fiscal Yea ar Completed NRCS - Technical Adequacy Signature Date

-Participant Name Contract Number

-Total Amount Applied Fiscal Yea r Completed

-NRCS Technical Adequacy Signature Date